experionsachin/node-seed/README.md

 # node-seed
 Node Application Seed File

-Before you start your work
+1) Clone this repo
-- Run the command npm install
+2) Run the command npm install
-- Remember to add the .env file and node_modules folder to gitignore
+3) DO NOT forget to add the .env file and node_modules folder to gitignore